yyt0823/Ray-Tracer-Taichi/readme.md

 -- for shader use the total hit to calculate the fraction of color accumulating -- you can run this CLI to test :
     python main.py -i scenes/Sphere_motion.json -s

+1.5 point
+-- Geometry : Ray marched implicits --> Metaballs
+-- use ray marching to determine the surface of a metaball field defined by multiple implicit spheres -- you can run this CLI to test : python main.py -i scenes/Metaball.json -s